Managing backups in Yandex Managed Service for Valkey™

 - Click Restore cluster.

-Yandex Managed Service for Valkey™ will initiate the process of creating a new cluster from the backup.
+Yandex Managed Service for Valkey™ will start creating the cluster from the backup.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.